apollographql/apollo/docs/source/guides/schema-design.md

 If a database has has fields or relationships that the client won’t need, don’t include them in the schema.
 Adding fields later is cheap, so additions to a schema should be made when the need arises.
 Likewise, if a connection between two types of data doesn’t currently exist in a database, that doesn’t mean it can’t be added later.

-For example, if you have a REST endpoint exposing a list of events and their locations, but not weather information for the day of the event, that doesn’t mean you can’t design a schema like the following:
+For example, if you have a REST endpoint exposing a list of events and their locations, but not weather information for the day of the event, the following schema accommodates this structure in a clean and concise manner:

 ```graphql
 type Event {